sonic-net/DASH/test/docs/dash-saichallenger-testbed.md

 # DUT Configuration Data

 This framework supports several methods, listed below, to specify the DUT's configuration.
 The recommended way is to use "SAI records," which are per-object specifications of data (table entries and attributes) and the desired CRUD operations (SAI create, remove, set, get).
-See the [spec](../test-cases/scale/saic/README-SAIC-DASH-config-spec.md).
+See  [README-SAIC-DASH-config-spec](README-SAIC-DASH-config-spec.md).
 The [tutorial](../test-cases/scale/saic/tutorial/README.md) gives examples of all these methods.

 ## Data-Driven DUT Configuration
 The following methods are preferred alternatives; they all use a data-driven approach, avoiding lock-in to a specific device RPC/API.
 Refer to the left-most part of the diagram above.